mkmik/udig/README.md

 ## Off-the-shelf tunnel client example

-Udig forces you to use a TLS client and one that suppoers SNI nonetheless!
+Udig forces you to use a TLS client and one that supports SNI nonetheless!
 If you have a plaintext TCP client on one side that needs to talk to a plaintext TCP  server on the other side of the tunnel, this is an example of how you can setup the client side of the tunnel with standard off the-shelf-tools:

 ```